frequently asked questions

 Yes, it is required for the boys.

 Every year about 90% - 95% of the students who attend the cotillion classes attend the dinner.
-We did make the dinner optional because many sports or school performances start about that time of the year.

 Yes, we would love to have any student who wants to attend.